oceanprotocol/docs/rewards/df-faq.md

 <summary>What is the percentage of tokens currently staked?</summary>

 You can find the statistics for the number of locked tokens [here](https://autobotocean.com/veOcean).
-As of September 2023, there are approximately 700 million Ocean tokens in circulation, out of which approximately 30 million have been locked. ⁣
+As of September 2023, there are approximately 700 million OCEAN in circulation, out of which approximately 30 million have been locked. ⁣

 </details>